ct4rec/CT4Rec/README.md

-This is our TensorFlow implementation for CT4Rec
+This is a TensorFlow implementation for CT4Rec

 We refer to the repo [SASRec](https://github.com/kang205/SASRec).